The Entombment (Bouts): Condition

-X-ray analysis shows that there were a few preparatory drawings made with chalk before the paint was applied.
+X-ray analysis shows that there were a few preparatory drawings made on the support with chalk before the paint was applied.
 This is left exposed in some areas, most noticeably in the Virgin's veil and mantle and in Christ's shroud.
-Infrared photography reveals little underdrawing but indicates that the canvas underwent several changes before completion; Mary Salome was repositioned slightly to the left, the sizes of Nicodemus' arm and shoulder were reduced, and the Magdalen's face was painted over the Virgin's mantle.
+Infrared photography reveals little underdrawing but indicates that the canvas underwent several changes before completion: the figure of Mary Salome was repositioned slightly to the left, the sizes of Nicodemus' arm and shoulder were reduced, and the Magdalen's face was painted over the Virgin's mantle.

 The cloth on which the work was painted had been lined with a more finely woven piece of linen and restretched, probably by the same person who stretched and lined the other works identified with the larger altarpiece.
-It was placed under glass, probably in the early 19th century and certainly before its acquisition by the National Gallery (Eastlake noted that it was under glass in 1858).
+It was placed under glass, probably in the early 19th century and certainly before its acquisition by the National Gallery (Eastlake noted that it was protected by a layer of glass in 1858).
 The piece was evidently sent rolled and unframed to its patron.
 The brown border painted along the four sides indicates where the frame should be positioned when it is added to its final support.
 The row of rust-stained nail holes running along the top of the cloth is evidence that the frame was eventually positioned within the pictorial field, at a point far lower than Bouts had intended.
 This low framing protected a portion of the canvas from deterioration and allows us to see some of the colours as they would have originally appeared.